lipingxue/docker-volume-vsphere/docs/external/vfile-plugin.md

 * All docker swarm managers should open [official etcd ports](http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.txt) 2379 and 2380, or the user-defined ETCD ports (please find more details about user-defined ETCD ports in the Installation section)

 ## Installation
-vFile requires all hosts running in Swarm mode, you can use this [script] (https://github.com/vmware/docker-volume-vsphere/tree/master/misc/scripts/vfile-swarm-setup.sh) to setup all hosts in Swarm mode.
+vFile requires all hosts running in swarm mode, you can use this [script] (https://github.com/vmware/docker-volume-vsphere/tree/master/misc/scripts/vfile-swarm-setup.sh) to setup all hosts in swarm mode.
 This script takes a configuration file as parameter.
-The configuration file has the following format:
+The configuration file has the following format(Assume the total number of nodes is `n` and the total numer of manager node is `m`):
 ```
 Number of all nodes
 Number of Swarm manager nodes
-IP address of node 1
+IP address of manager node 1
-IP address of node 2
+IP address of manager node 2
 ...
+IP address of manager node m
+IP address of worker node 1
+...
-IP address of node n
+IP address of worker node n-m
 ```

 A sample configuration file can be found [here] (https://github.com/vmware/docker-volume-vsphere/tree/master/misc/scripts/vfile-swarm-config.txt)